alateka/mymarker/README.md

-# MyMarker is a purchase manager simple
+# MyMarker is a purchase manager simple made with Flutter
 ---
 ![Error](Demo.webp)